 YALA NATIONAL PARK

 We left Ella early since I was dreaming about visiting Yala National Park.
 When I started planning my trip I was overwhelmed by what the country has to offer.
 Having the opportunity to go on safari was one of the biggest pluses.
-I’ve never been on safari even though I LOVE animals and I’ve never watched the Lion King without crying for an hour.;) When we arrived at Yetwings Yala close to the entrance of the park, I lost my heart.
+I’ve never been on safari even though I LOVE animals and I’ve never watched the Lion King without crying for an hour.;) When we arrived at Jetwings Yala close to the entrance of the park, I lost my heart.
 We directly extended out visit for one more night.
+We stayed at the Jetwing Yala Hotel and I honestly loved the hotel so much.
+I directly had all the safari vibes and you can decide on booking a luxury glamping tent or staying in a beautiful safari room.
+It was also one of the best breakfast we had in Sri Lanka and the scenery was just beautiful!
+We also booked our tour at the hotel as we really trusted the staff.
 Close to Yala the scenery changes and you feel like you are in Africa.
-Even on the way to the park we already met some different kinds of wild animals and when we had dinner at the hotel restaurant, we were surprised by two elephants that casually walked by.
+Even on the way to the park we already met some different kinds of wild animals and when we had dinner at the hotel restaurant of Yala Jetwing, we were surprised by two elephants that casually walked by.
 My heart stopped for a second and I had to pause my meal as I was way too excited – What an amazing experience!
 We were a bit unfortunate and had trouble with the server of our website which meant that we were working all night and couldn’t make it to our early morning safari.
 Therefore, we decided to at least have a half-day safari.
 We couldn’t have been more lucky with our decision.
 I read mixed opinions about the safari.
 I wanted a tour that gave you an authentic experience and I did not want to stand in line with hundreds of jeeps to frighten a poor leopard just to get a picture.
 Fortunately, we read lots of reviews and found a good driver who was really patient and showed a lot of respect for the animals.
 He even spotted a leopard at a little lake.
 From that moment on we were so happy and had even more luck when we met some elephants that played in the water for an hour.
 I will tell you some more details about this amazing experience in one of my upcoming posts!

 On our way to Kandy we had also stopped by the Elephant Orphanage Park to see the orphaned elephants play in the water.
 But I cannot recommend that place which felt more like a sad tourist trap.
 In case you want to see some wildlife, I would rather recommend one of the safaris Sri Lanka offers.